-In 1028 there was a revolt in Norway and Harald's brother Olaf was forced into exile in Kievan Rus (Kiev).
-When he returned two years later he was met by Harald and 600 men from the Uplands before they gathered an army and fought in the Battle of Stiklestad in July 1030.
-Harald fought alongside his brother Olaf against people loyal to Cnut the Great – a Danish King who had taken the Norwegian throne.
-Olaf died in the battle while Harald, although showing military talent at a relatively young age, was wounded and fled to a remote part of eastern Norway before heading north to Sweden then out east to Kievan Rus where he stayed with Yaroslav the Wise, the same Prince of Kiev who Olaf had escaped to in exile two years earlier.
+In 1028 there was a Norwegian revolt during which Harald’s brother Olaf was forced into exile.
+When he returned two years later, Harald and 600 men were waiting to help him form an army, which then fought in the Battle of Stiklestad in July 1030.
+Harald fought with his brother against those loyal to Cnut the Great, a Danish King who had taken the Norwegian throne.
+Olaf died during this battle and Harald fled to eastern Norway before heading to Sweden and then out to Kievan Res, where he stayed with Yaroslav the wise who had helped his brother survive when he had been exiled.

 See also: 1066